Kushaltho/osticket-prereqs/README.md

 </p>
 <p>

-Go back to the page and you will similar page as show above.
+Go back to the page and you will see a similar page as shown above.
 Just fill the emails as you like.
 The important part is the username and password for the admin.A better username might have been user_admin.Remember them or write it down for now.
 </p>
 <br />